Debojyoti91/ML-ADMET-Doxorubicin/README.md

 **Repository: ML-ADMET-Doxorubicin**

-**Description:** This repository provides scripts and tools for assessing the ADMET properties of Doxorubicin, a common chemotherapy drug.
-The repository offers methods to fetch relevant target protein data, compute molecular descriptors, and use machine learning models to predict the drug's behavior in biological systems.
+**Description:** This repository is dedicated to the comprehensive assessment of the ADMET properties of Doxorubicin, as well as molecules structurally analogous to it.
+The tools herein facilitate the systematic retrieval of data pertaining to singular protein targets originating exclusively from human sources.
+Furthermore, these utilities enable the computation of intricate molecular descriptors, laying the foundation for the deployment of advanced machine learning models.
+These models are meticulously designed to predict the intricate behavior of the drug and its analogs within biological matrices.

 **Folder Structure:**
 1. **Protein**